-The power plots in the test report are a single sweep power as a function of time.
-The OSA trace is integrated power over a long time as a function of wavelength.
-The shapes described are normal; the laser tuning slows down at the edges of the sweep (spends more time there) so the OSA integrates longer there artificially distorting the spectral shape to give the "batman" ears on the edges of the spectrum.
+The optical power output plot in the Laser Test Report shows power as a function of time for two individual sweeps measured with an oscilloscope.
+An OSA measurement shows optical power integrated over a significantly longer time period (many sweeps) and with the horizontal axis as a function of wavelength.
+The laser tuning naturally slows down at the extreme edges of the sweep (i.e. it spends more time and thus integrates more total energy at those wavelengths), artificially distorting the spectral shape to give exaggerated "batman ears" on the extreme edges of the OSA spectrum.